This post is also available in: Indonesia (Indonesian)

 Liquidating a company does not mean your business has failed.
 The closing of a company could be for several reasons.
 These include:

-- You wish to withdraw from Indonesia market
+- You wish to withdraw from the Indonesian market

 - Your incorporation has expired